OpenMDAO/POEMs/POEM_091.md

 ## Proposed solution

 We propose that OpenMDAO will no longer allow a single component to compute both matrix free and jacobian based derivatives.
-All components with either be 100% matrix free or 100% jacobian based.
+All components will be either 100% matrix free or 100% jacobian based.

-This means that a matrix free component can declare partials to inform the framework about its internal sparsity without unnecessarily allocating memory for sub-jacobians.
+This means that a matrix free component can declare partials to inform the framework about its internal sparsity without allocating any memory for sub-jacobians.

 In order to maintain backward compatability, a matrix free component that declares no partials will be treated as if it declared dense partials, i.e., all outputs depend on all inputs.
 However, if a matrix free component declares *any* partials,